Build or fix a Selenium framework, end to end.

 Engagement

-A defined scope, a fixed price, a senior-only team.
-From audit to stable CI-integrated suite in 6–10 weeks.
+Fixed scope, fixed price, senior-only SDET team.
+From audit to stable, CI-integrated suite in 6-10 weeks.

 FIXED SCOPE

-Embedded engineers in your Slack, your standups.
-Senior SDETs who build and maintain test automation at scale.
-Pause, resize, end with 30 days' notice.
+Senior SDETs who build and maintain test automation at scale, embedded in your Slack, your standups.
+Pause, resize, or exit with 30 days' notice.

 PER ENGINEER

-A long-term partner for enterprise QA — framework architecture, test stabilisation, Playwright migration, hiring help.
+A standing partner for enterprise QA — framework architecture, test stabilization, Playwright migration planning, hiring help.

 PROCUREMENT-FRIENDLY